All Products

 OK

-MaxCompute lets you drop partitions based on a filter condition.
-If you want to drop multiple partitions that meet a rule at the same time, you can use an expression to specify a filter condition, match the partitions, and then drop them in a batch.
+MaxCompute lets you delete partitions based on filter conditions.
+To delete multiple partitions that meet specific rules at once, you can specify an expression as the filter condition to match and delete the partitions in a batch operation.

 • Limits

-• Any function used in an expression must be a built-in scalar function.
+• The functions used in the expression must be built-in scalar functions.

-• After you drop a partition, the volume of stored data in a MaxCompute project decreases.
+• After you delete a partition, the storage usage of your MaxCompute project decreases.

-• You can use the lifecycle feature of MaxCompute to automatically reclaim old partitions.
+• You can use the Lifecycle feature of MaxCompute to automatically delete old partitions.

 ALTER TABLE <table_name> DROP [IF EXISTS] PARTITION <pt_spec>;